fractalide/fractalide/README.md

 ```
 If you're using NixOS, please ensure you have not set `nix.useSandbox = true;`, otherwise Incremental Compilation will fail.

-Go ahead and add components, rename the repo and make useful subnets we can all use!
+Go ahead and add components to your newly cloned `fractal_workbench`, rename the repo and make useful subnets we can all use!

 ## Consulting and Support
 Name | Email | Info